 Use 2-1/2” HD pocket screws to attach the railing to the post.

-Don’t worry if it doesn’t side exactly square at this unconnected point; you’ll square everything up when you install the handrail.
+Don’t worry if it doesn’t side exactly square at this unconnected point.

 Use a multi-function (Dremel) tool to cut it out.